 Figure 1: Embryonic cells, when taken out of their embryonic context and allowed to self-organise in 3D, within homogeneously distributed signals, can generate body axes in a species-independent manner.
-This hints towards a fundamental mode of development that underlies axial emergence in metazoan embryos.
+This hints at a fundamental mode of development that underlies axial emergence in metazoan embryos.

 Video 1: Rapid cell movement in developing embryonic organoids from mouse embryonic stem cells just before elongation.
 How does this seemingly random movement lead to axial organization remains to be understood and is a major focus of the lab.

-The Trivedi group aims to understand self-organisation of cells, fundamental to metazoan development, through comparative study of embryos and organoids that generate a global coordinate system de novo.
+The Trivedi group aims to understand the self-organisation of cells, fundamental to metazoan development, through comparative study of embryos and organoids that generate a global coordinate system de novo.

 Previous and current research